CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/env_spritetrain/entity.md

 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Name</b></span> <kbd  class="tooltip" data-tooltip="target_source">targetname</kbd> :
-This always means an identifier for the entity in question so other entities can trigger or refer to it.
-Many entities need no name, or behave differently depending on whether they have one or not.
+Set name of {{ entname }} so other entities can trigger it to start or stop sprite movement.
+Trigger signals are handled as follow: 'On' to start movement, 'Off' to stop movement, 'Toggle' to toggle movement.
+Can be killtargeted but sprite is not removed, only the 'train' part.
 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Global Entity Name</b></span> <kbd  class="tooltip" data-tooltip="string">globalname</kbd> :